Mickael45/LinkedIn-Viewed-and-Applied-Jobs-Auto-Remover/Readme.md

 - [ ] Add an option to select LLM version
 - [ ] Add profile matching meter derived from user's resume
 - [ ] Add refecth button for AI generated content
+- [ ] Find sexier theme when it comes to styling ghost / applied jobs

 ## Known bugs